Koby1997/OldStockCalculator/README.md

 # StockCalculator
 Creating scripts to simulate a stock strategy over historical data to see if it is a viable strategy for real trading.
 Also to help learn Python.

+I have a simple stock trading strategy that I cannot see the fallacy in.
+It is simply buying a stock a little before the stock pays the dividend, then selling, even before they pay the dividend out.
+When you try to research this strategy, everyone talks about trying to hold the stock and earn on the actual dividend, but that is not what I want to do.
+I belive I have noticed a trend where the stock will rise, but then after the payout the stock falls.
+This is known and makes sense.
+The amount the stock falls is related to the payout of the stock.
+I want to see if I can capitalize on the rise right before the fall.
+These scripts are just to see if there is in fact a rise right before the dividend payout an overwhelming majority of the time.